 Notice of Withdrawal.
-We reserve the right to require not less than 7 days' notice in writing before each withdrawal from an interest-bearing account other than a time deposit or demand deposit, or from any other savings account as defined by Regulation D. (The law requires us to reserve this right, but it is not our general policy to use it.)
+We reserve the right to require not less than 7 days' notice in writing before each withdrawal from an interest-bearing account, other than a time deposit or demand deposit, or from any other savings deposit as defined by Regulation D. (The law requires us to reserve this right, but it is not our general policy to use it.)
 Withdrawals from a time account prior to maturity or prior to any notice period may be restricted and may be subject to penalty.
 See your notice of penalty for early withdrawal.

 These rules apply to this account depending on the form of ownership and beneficiary designation, if any, specified on the account records.
 We make no representations as to the appropriateness or effect of the ownership and beneficiary designations, except as they determine to whom we pay the account funds.

 Individual Account.
-This is an account in the name of one person.
+This is an account in the name of one person,

 Joint Account - With Survivorship.
 You intend and agree that regardless of whose funds are deposited in the account, that upon your death the balance in the account will belong to the survivor(s).
 If two or more of you survive, you will own the balance in the account as joint tenants with right of survivorship.
 This agreement is governed by North Carolina General Statutes § 53C-6-6.